 - Eat your water — When you think of hydration, you probably think of drinking water.
 But did you know that around 20 percent of our water comes from the food we eat?
 Caitlin Jackson, a registered dietitian with Sharp Rees-Stealy Medical Centers, is available to talk about foods such as fruits and veggies that provide the water your body needs, plus vitamins and minerals.

 Important Health Dates

 - World Breastfeeding Month — What reduces the risk of allergies, flu and childhood obesity in babies?
 What also reduces the threat of breast cancer in mothers?
 The answer to both is breastfeeding.
-In honor of National Breastfeeding Month this August, a Sharp-affiliated physician is available to discuss these important breastfeeding facts and more.
+In honor of National Breastfeeding Month this August, a Sharp-affiliated physician is able to discuss these important breastfeeding facts and more.